Use of e-Bikes by Public Safety Cyclists Position Paper - August 2020-Revised February 2025

 IPMBA recommends that students first complete the applicable course on a conventional bicycle in order to develop competency in the basic skills and then undertake e-Bike-specific training to learn how to successfully transfer those skills to an e-Bike.
 Instructors may benefit from making conventional bikes available to those who choose to undergo initial training on an e-Bike in case they need to first gain confidence and skills on a bicycle that is not equipped with power-assist features.

-IPMBA Instructors are responsible for ensuring that each student is equipped with a well-maintained, properly fitted, legal e-Bike and for evaluating the safety of all e-Bikes prior to the start of each course.
+IPMBA Instructors are responsible for ensuring that each student is equipped with a well-maintained, properly fitted, legal, Class 1 or 3 e-Bike (or Class 2 equipped with both a throttle and pedal-assist) and for evaluating the safety of all e-Bikes prior to the start of each course.
 These assessments are to identify obvious equipment problems that may jeopardize the safety of the operator.
 If an e-Bike is found to be poorly constructed or maintained, poorly fit or otherwise unsafe, illegally modified, or does not meet the classification of an LSEB, it is the instructor’s responsibility to prohibit the rider from using it in training.
 It is the student’s responsibility to heed the advice of the subject matter expert and either withdraw or locate a more suitable bicycle.

 Out of Class Electric Vehicles: